Ghee

 1. Put butter in a big saucepan

-3. Stir occasionally to solids aren't sticking to the button of the pan but avoiding skimming the foam
+3. Stir occasionally to solids aren't sticking to the bottom of the pan but avoiding skimming the

 4. Avoid leaving the ghee unattended as it can burn